 Preparations for returning the collection to the Town Hall will include - wherever possible - as much of the furniture, paintings and sculpture being reinstated into publicly accessible areas of the building.
 Highlights of the collection will also be displayed in a dedicated visitor centre as part of a rolling schedule of themed displays.

-We're planning a series of Heritage Lectures, from some of the experts that are helping to conserve parts of the building.
-The first of these was delivered by Hirst Conservation in November 2022, the second was from Mosaic Restoration in February 2023 and there will be more to come!
-Find out more about the Heritage Lectures.
+We've been hosting a series of Heritage Lectures, presented by some of the experts that are helping to conserve parts of the building.
+Find out more about the Heritage Lectures, and watch them online.